garrandall/popular-music-data/tracks/ridin--low-l-a-d-.md

 Just you and I alone
 Me and my girl, and we're ridin' low

-(Chorus)
 Ridin Low, with my girl
-And feeling hi-i-i-i-igh
+And feeling high
 You're so fine, and you're mine
 All mine, yeah

 Hold me tight, babydoll
 Let's take a cruise into the night
 Oh yeah
-Everything will be alright, wo-ah
+Everything will be alright, woah

-(Verse 3)
 Cruise into the night honey
 I won't bite unless you want me to
-Blunts and phillies just to keep the cruisin chilly huh I'm takin it away straight out just like come Columbo Cause when I cruise wit you it's the booommmmmmbbbb yo So come wit me and baby we can cruise the night away
+Blunts and phillies just to keep the cruisin chilly huh I'm takin it away straight out just like come Columbo Cause when I cruise wit you it's the bomb yo
+So come wit me and baby we can cruise the night away
 A little bit of conversation and alotta play
 Let's reminisce, reminisce over all the love we share